asujaykk/Self-Driving-car/README.md

    7. After recording, you can see the recorded images and driving_log.csv files under respective folders.

 ## 4. Build and train the model with the training data.
-   1. Change your cwd to 'autopilot_project/Self-Driving-car'
+   1. Change your cworking directory to 'autopilot_project/Self-Driving-car'
    2. activate the anaconda environmnet that you created earlier using below command.

              cond activate 'env_name'